Chris Wood (footballer, born 1991): International career

 On 14 November 2014, Wood became the youngest ever captain for the All Whites, a record previously held by Tommy Smith.

 He scored four goals in the 2016 OFC Nations Cup for New Zealand, helping them win the tournament and to qualify for the Confederations Cup.

 With Wood being his country's vice-captain, in the absence of captain Winston Reid, he captained his country twice during November 2016, both against New Caledonia, first in a 3–0 victory on 12 November, and then in a 0–0 draw three days later.
 After being selected as captain for the 2017 FIFA Confederations Cup, Wood scored his only goal of the tournament on 21 June in a 2–1 defeat against Mexico.

 Wood was named as one of the three overage players to participate in the 2020 Summer Olympics in Tokyo, Japan.

 In March 2022, after scoring twice during New Zealand's 4–0 win over Fiji at the 2022 FIFA World Cup qualifiers in Qatar, Wood became the men's leading goal scorer with 30 goals, overtaking the previous record of 29, held by Vaughan Coveny since 25 May 2006.

+On 14 May 2026, Wood was named in the 26-man squad for the 2026 FIFA World Cup.
+A month later, on 2 June, he earned his 89th international cap in a 4–0 friendly defeat to Haiti, becoming his country's all-time appearance record holder, surpassing previous record of Ivan Vicelich.
+He provided two assists for Elijah Just as his team began their World Cup campaign with a 2–2 draw against Iran, marking the first instance of a player providing multiple assists in a World Cup match for New Zealand.